bogdan/blog/_posts/2012-07-23-substitute-refactoring-ruby-shell.markdown

 If you ever find yourself renaming a core class or method in the application you should think about some process automation tools.
 In case when class name or method name is unique - **Substitute** is the best choice.

 Running sever find/sed commands in console will cover almost all use cases.
-In case of Rails there is not only one ClassName you need to rename, but also some it's modifications  (under score name, plural/singular form).
+In case of Rails there is not only one ClassName you need to rename, but also some it's modifications  (underscore\_name, plural/singular form).
 In order to not touch plural form while working with singular form start from plural form first.
 Also there must be some model/controller relationships you might need to cover.

 <!--more-->